 Who has the authority to issue and enforce isolation and quarantine orders?

-Each county’s Local Health Officer, as well as the State Health Officer Dr. Lee Norman, has the authority to issue isolation and quarantine orders.
+Each county’s Local Health Officer, as well as the State Health Officer at the Kansas Department of Health and Environment, has the authority to issue isolation and quarantine orders.
 For the most part, people will isolate and quarantine themselves without written orders.
 However, if someone violates a mandatory isolation or quarantine, a written order may be needed.
 Local law enforcement may be enlisted to help enforce an isolation or quarantine order.

 65-101.
 Health supervision; investigation of causes of disease, sickness and death; sanitation inspections; prevention of spread of disease; outreach services; rules and regulations; injunction. (a) The secretary of health and environment shall exercise general supervision of the health of the people of the state and may: